-6 As detailed in the Implementation Guidelines for Hybrid Capital Instruments dated 10 December 2009.
+&lt;sup>5 As detailed in the Implementation Guidelines for Hybrid Capital Instruments dated 10 December 2009.

-57. With regard to some specificities of cooperative and mutual banks or similar institutions, the application for the redemption of capital instruments may be submitted to the competent supervisory authorities on the same frequency as that used by the competent body of the institution to examine redemptions (usually once a year).
+- 57.Competent authorities may also ask the institution to demonstrate that it can re-access the market if necessary. - 58.
+With regard to some specificities of cooperative and mutual banks or similar institutions, the application for the redemption of capital instruments may be submitted to competent supervisory authorities on the same frequency as the one used by the competent body of the institution to examine redemptions (usually once a year).